What to See & Do in Barcelona – 2025 Spanish Grand Prix

 Montjuïc Castle at the top of the hill (entrance €9 for adults) is worth checking out for the amazing views.
 On the way back down, you can walk around the stunning botanical gardens created especially for the 1992 Olympic Games and also check out the Olympic swimming and diving pools.

 This area of Montjuïc once boasted a street circuit which hosted the Spanish Grand Prix four times between 1969 and 1975, before being deemed too unsafe for F1 cars to race around.
 There’s little evidence that the track ever existed, but you can still roughly follow the route of the track.
-Check out this map which shows you where the circuit was located.
+This map shows you where the circuit was located.

 Tapas